REMA 1000-ligaen (women's handball)

 REMA 1000-ligaen is the premier women's professional handball league for Norwegian handball clubs.
 It is administered by the Norwegian Handball Federation, and the winners are recognized as Norwegian champions.
-It was established in 1968, and it is currently contested by thirteen teams.
-Larvik HK, which has dominated the competition in recent years, is the championship's most successful team with nineteen titles, followed by IL Vestar with nine, and Byåsen IL and Vipers Kristiansand, both with five.
+It was established in 1967, and it is currently contested by fourteen teams.
+Larvik HK is the championship's most successful team with nineteen titles, followed by IL Vestar with nine and Vipers Kristiansand with seven.

 Currently the winner of the championship play-offs is granted a spot in the EHF Champions League's group stage.

-The twelve teams of the 2022/23 season.
-Vipers Kristiansand is the defending champion.
+There are fourteen teams in the 2025/26 season, where Storhamar HE is the defending champion.
+No teams were relegated after Vipers Kristiansand went bankrupt.

-Starting 2023/2024-season, the league will consist of 14 teams.

 List of champions

 The complete list of the Norwegian handball champions since 1968.